zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 14. You have successfully migrated the application and data to use Azure Cosmos DB with MongoDB APIs.

-15. Return to the Integrated terminal window of VS Code which is running the application, and press **CTRL+C** to stop the application.
+15. Return to the Integrated terminal window of VS Code, which is running the application, and press **CTRL+C** to stop the application.

 ### Task 4: Install Azure Cosmos DB extension for VS Code